-- convenient pedestrian access and movement a. between proposed stalls; - view corridors and legibility between stalls to b. adjacent roads, directional and information signage and surrounding uses; - pedestrian comfort and safety, including the provision of public toilet facilities;
+- convenient pedestrian access and movement a. between proposed stalls; - view corridors and legibility between stalls to adjacent roads, directional and information signage and surrounding uses; - pedestrian comfort and safety, including the provision of public toilet facilities;

-d. waste and rubbish disposal facilities appropriate to the type and scale of the proposed market (46): emergency vehicle access to and within the e. market(46): f. safe, convenient and accessible car parking is provided to meet demand.
+waste and rubbish disposal facilities appropriate to d. the type and scale of the proposed market (46); emergency vehicle access to and within the e. market(46): f. safe, convenient and accessible car parking is provided to meet demand.
 Sales office(72) PO78 E78 Sales office(72) remain temporary in duration and A sales office(72) is located on the site for no longer than demonstrates a relationship to the land or buildings being 2 years. displayed or sold.
 Telecommunications facility(81) Editor's note - In accordance with the Federal legislation Telecommunications facilities (81) must be constructed and operated in a manner that will not cause human exposure to electromagnetic radiation beyond the limits outlined in the Radiocommunications (Electromagnetic Radiation - Human Exposure) Standard 2003 and Radio Protection Standard for Maximum Exposure Levels to Radiofrequency Fields - 3Khz to 300Ghz PO79 E79.1 Telecommunications facilities(81) are co-located with existing telecommunications facilities(81), Utility installation(86), Major electricity infrastructure(43) or Substation(80) if there is already a facility in the same New telecommunication facilities (81) are co-located on existing towers with new equipment shelter and associated structures positioned adjacent to the existing shelters and structures. coverage area.
 E79.2 If not co-located with an existing facility, all co-location opportunities have been investigated and fully exhausted within a 2km radius of the site.
 PO80 E80 A new Telecommunications facility (81) is designed and A minimum area of 45m2 is available to allow for constructed to ensure co-masting or co-siting with other additional equipment shelters and associated structures carriers both on the tower or pole and at ground level is for the purpose of co-locating on the proposed facility. possible in the future.
-PO81 E81 existing land uses both on and adjoining the site.
+PO81 E81 Telecommunications facilities (81) do not conflict with lawful The development results in no net reduction in the existing land uses both on and adjoining the site. minimum quantity and standard of landscaping, private or communal open space or car parking spaces required under the planning scheme or under an existing development approval.